 "Girls, take it, don't squeal," Sister Esther Sarah Jean Stewart reportedly said.

-Her words and those of the others will be read at a memorial on that very beach today, as relatives of the victims gather to acknowledge the sacrifice these women made 75 years ago.
+Her words and those of the others were read at a memorial on that very beach in February last year, as relatives of the victims gathered to acknowledge the sacrifice these women made 76 years ago.

 There a plaque will be erected in their memory, so that neither they nor the events of that February 16, 1942, will ever be forgotten.